| Social Media Quirks are Common with Narcissists |

 That was a relief.

-Tina began spewing word salad – talking in circles, vague notions and sentence fragments that I couldn’t make any sense of.
+Tina began spewing word salad – talking in circles, vague notions and sentence fragments that I couldn’t make much sense of.
 Getting further information on who was bothering her about Facebook pictures wasn’t going to happen, but the most important thing was that she reversed course on her salty and teary-eyed disposition.

 I offered to go through all the photos in “our” folder on Facebook with her, but she declined, saying “No. It’s OK.
 It doesn’t matter now, anyway.”